 Several commercials are produced in which the movie actor desperately tries to present the cookie in broken French.
 We don’t really understand what he’s saying, but the ad stays in everyone’s mind thanks to Owen Wilson’s character who brings humor and self-mockery.
 The budget for four films amounted to 630,000 euros, not including the actor’s fee, which was kept secret.

-Two high school friends, Michel and Augustin founded this company in 2004.
+Two high school friends, Michel and Augustin, founded this company in 2004.
 What makes it successful?
 An enterprising, collective and daring spirit that regularly concocts the best food advertisements of recent years.

-In April 2017, Heineken hit hard with an advertisement in which two people who didn’t know each other had to build a piece of furniture together.
-Once the goal is completed, they sit down at a bar to watch a video in which each one reveals herself.
+In April 2017, Heineken hit hard with an ad in which two people who don’t know each other have to build a piece of furniture together.
+Once the objective is complete, they sit down at a bar to watch a video in which they each reveal themselves.
 The beliefs of one are the opposite of the other.
 They are then invited either to leave the room or to chat over a beer.
-Feminist and macho, environmentalist and climate skeptic, transgender and transphobic decide to sit down, open the Heineken and have a chat.
-The message of this ad is clear: beer is a way to open dialogue and bring people together.
-The brand remains true to its slogan ” Open your world ” and signs here one of the most impactful food communication campaigns of recent years, which well deserves its place in this top food advertisement.
+Feminist and macho, environmentalist and climate sceptic, transgender and transphobic decide to sit down, open the Heineken and chat.
+The message of this advertisement is clear: beer opens up dialogue and brings people together.
+The brand remains true to its slogan ” Open your world ” and signs here one of the most impactful food communication campaigns of the last few years, which deserves its place in this top of the food ads.